tokio-rs/tokio/docs/contributing/keeping-track-of-issues-and-prs.md

   can do after reading the tutorial on our website.
 - **E-medium** This is not `E-easy` or `E-hard`.
-- **E-hard** This either involves very tricky code, is something we don't know how to solve, or is difficult for some other reason.
+- **E-hard** This either involves very tricky code, is something we don't know how to solve, or is challenging for some other reason.
 - **E-needs-mvce** This bug is missing a minimal complete and verifiable example.

 The "E-" prefix is the same as used in the Rust compiler repository.
-Some issues are missing a difficulty rating, but feel free to ask on our Discord server if you want to know how difficult an issue likely is.
+Some issues are missing a difficulty rating, but feel free to ask on our Discord server if you want to know how challenging an issue likely is.

 ### Module